 The song was originally included as a new track on the band’s first Greatest Hits compilation album released in 1983, and is a reworking of the main title theme from the 1980 movie A Small Circle of Friends, for which Jim Steinman wrote the score.
 Steinman originally offered the song along with Total Eclipse Of The Heart to Meat Loaf (below with Steinman) for his Midnight At The Lost And Found album, however Meat Loaf’s record company Epic/Cleveland refused to pay Steinman his asking fee for the songs, so Steinman offered Total Eclipse to Bonnie Tyler and this one to Air Supply.

-They were both monster international hits, the ‘Loaf would regret his label’s miserly decision, who subsequently used mostly Meatloaf compositions on his album, which stiffed badly, and Meatloaf filed for bankruptcy, Bat Out of Hell had sold 30 million copies in 1978, so Meatloaf’s financial decline at this time, was even more remarkable.
+They were both monster international hits, the ‘Loaf would regret his label’s miserly decision, who subsequently used mostly Meatloaf compositions on his album, which stiffed badly, and Meatloaf filed for bankruptcy soon after, Bat Out of Hell had sold 30 million copies in 1978, so Meatloaf’s financial decline at this time, was even more remarkable.

 The song was only slightly toned down for the more decidedly MOR tastes of the Air Supply fanbase, it certainly worked, charting #2 in the US (#45 in Aust.), it was only kept from the top spot by another Steinman song, Bonnie Tyler’s Total Eclipse of the Heart, giving Steinman consecutive peak charters in the USA at this time.
 Tyler would also record a memorable eight minute cover version of Making Love (Out Of Nothing At All) for her album Free Spirit, in 1995.